 Conceptual (night) rendering of the Original Harlem African Burial Ground Footprint.
-All images via the Harlem African Burial Ground Task Force
+All renderings via the Harlem African Burial Ground Task Force

 Since the Village of Harlem was founded in 1660, it has served as a major residential and cultural center for communities of African descent.
 Still to this day, many New Yorkers are unaware of the historical significance of the neighborhood and the role of freed and enslaved Africans who helped build it.
 On a sacred Lenape tribal site near Harlem River and East 126th Street, the remains of at least two individuals were found (one likely to be a woman of African descent) underneath 2nd Avenue and 126th Street, the site of a modern day bus depot site.